How to Hire a YouTube Writer for Your Channel

 To find a writer, you can either take the initiative and and ask around your network for recommendations and check LinkedIn.

-Or you can have people reach out to you by posting a job offer.
-You can do this on general freelancer platforms like Upwork or Fiverr.
+Or you can have people reach out to you by posting a job offer on freelancer platforms like Upwork or Fiverr.
 Alternatively, you can use specialized writing platforms like Contena or Freelance Writing Jobs.

-To select the best candidate, check out their website, their portfolio, as well as client testimonials.
+To select the best candidate, check out their website, their portfolio, as well as client testimonials and reviews.

-If you’re undecided between top contenders, ask them to do a (paid) trial job to assess the quality of their work.
+If you’re can’t decide between some top contenders, ask them to do a (paid) trial job to assess the quality of their work.
 This will also gauge how well you get along with them on a personal basis.

-Look for candidates who are detail-oriented, and are focussed on the needs of their clients.
+Look for candidates who are detail-oriented and focused on your specific needs.
 Ideally, they will be able to adapt to your unique voice right off the bat and hit the ground running.

 How to Work with Your You Tube Writer Efficiently